Extended Foster Care

 Talk to your social worker of attorney if you are struggling to meet one of these participation requirements.
 They are supposed to help you with your education and employment goals.

 - Probation: 213-351-0243

 If you would like to move to a new home, discuss this with your social worker or attorney to learn more.
-Your options include: a foster home, the home of a family member (someone other than your biological parents) or family friend, a college dorm, or your own apartment.
+Your options include: a foster home, the home of a family member or family friend, a college dorm, or your own apartment.

 If you are in a guardianship or were adopted after the age of 16, you may also be eligible for Extended Foster Care funding until you turn 21.
 Youth in the following permanent plans are eligible for the funding extension even if their case is closed:

 - Legal guardianship with a non-relative that was created at any time.

 - Legal guardianship with a relative that was created at any time and where the caregiver receives CalWorks or State foster care (not Kin-Gap)

 - Legal guardianship with a relative who receives Kin-Gap funding provided the guardianship was created after the youth’s 16th birthday.